 If considered safe to do so, the drive will then proceed on to the public roads.
 This enables the team to assess your interaction with other road users, how you forward plan, anticipate the actions of others, and deal with the complexities of driving.
 The public road route covers a variety of road and traffic features, and can take an average of 40 minutes.
 We are looking for evidence of safe driving skills; the assessment is not a driving test.

 Can I use my own car for the assessment?

 Clients are not permitted to use their own car for their assessment.
-We provide a range of vehicles, and for safety reasons they are all dual controlled, and insured by Northumberland, Tyne and Wear NHS Foundation Trust for the purpose of your driving assessment.
+We provide a range of vehicles, and for safety reasons they are all dual controlled, and insured for the purpose of your driving assessment.

-We understand the assessment vehicle may not be familiar to you, but we find that most people manage to use our vehicles following a period of familiarisation on the driving track area to get used to a different car.
+We understand the assessment vehicle may not be familiar to you, but we find that most people manage to use our vehicles following a period of familiarisation to get used to a different car.
 We have both manual and automatic vehicles, of various sizes.
 If you have any concerns about this, please do not hesitate to discuss with the assessment team on the day of your assessment.